GenomicsAotearoa/Introduction-to-R/docs/05-dplyr.md

----
-exercises: 15
+# Data Wrangling and Analyses with Tidyverse

+!!! info

     keypoints:

     - Use the `dplyr` package to manipulate data frames.
     - Use `glimpse()` to quickly look at your data frame.
     - Use `select()` to choose variables from a data frame.
     - Use `filter()` to choose data based on values.
     - Use `mutate()` to create new variables.
     - Use `group_by()` and `summarize()` to work with subsets of data.

     objectives:
     - Describe what the `dplyr` package in R is used for.
     - Apply common `dplyr` functions to manipulate data in R.
     - Employ the 'pipe' operator to link together a sequence of functions.
     - Employ the 'mutate' function to apply other chosen functions to existing columns and create new columns of data.
     - Employ the 'split-apply-combine' concept to split the data into groups, apply analysis to each group, and combine the results.

     questions: How can I manipulate data frames without repeating myself?
-source: Rmd
-teaching: 40
-title: Data Wrangling and Analyses with Tidyverse
----

-`{r, include = FALSE} source("../bin/chunk-options.R") knitr_fig_path("05-")`

 Bracket subsetting is handy, but it can be cumbersome and difficult to read, especially for complicated operations.